 Our team can help advise your business on development of their tax strategy, ensuring that your strategy:

 The directive is designed to tackle tax avoidance and promote tax transparency by introducing an obligation on intermediaries to disclose cross-border tax arrangements.
 This will allow different tax authorities to exchange information on potentially aggressive tax structures.
 The UK will sign up to DAC despite our withdrawal from the EU.
-Consequently, cross-border arrangements will need to be reported if they meet one of the ‘hallmarks’.
+Consequently, cross-border arrangements involving at least one EU Member State or the UK will need to be reported if they meet one of the ‘hallmarks’.
+From a UK perspective, DAC 6 covers all EU taxes other than VAT, customs duties, excise duties and mandatory social security contributions.

-On 8 May 2020 the European Commission announced a proposed extension to this deadline for a period or three months.
+Due to COVID-19 the European Commission has announced a proposed extension to the original timetable.
 The implementation of the extension means:

 DAC 6 applies to any person (including an individual, partnership, company or other legal entity) operating in the EU or with interests in the EU.
 It applies to multinational companies, but equally could apply to intermediaries such as law firms, accountants, banks and financial advisors.

-There is still a lot of uncertainty about how DAC will apply in practice.
+HMRC have recently updated their guidance on DAC6, although there is still some uncertainty on about how DAC will apply in practice.
 In the meantime, our team can advise your business on:

 Read our DAC 6 insight